 Yeah?
 Can I help you?

 She looked around at them, and the house.
-She was panting,
+She panted, and looked furious,

 Well?? she asked,

 We’re having an orgy, what does it look like we’re doing.